stratisproject/Documentation/source/SmartContracts/Tutorial2-HelloWorld/hello-world-tutorial-introduction.rst

 .. note:: If the transaction has been added to the blockchain, this also means that a miner has executed the smart contract constructor.
 The constructor is, in fact, executed by all nodes who receive the block containing this transaction during block validation.
 Executing the smart contract constructor effectively persists the ``Greeting`` property on all the nodes.

-The ``newContractAddres`` field is particularly important to note as you use this to identify a smart contract when you call a method on it.
+The ``newContractAddres`` field is particularly important as you use this to identify a smart contract when you call a method on it.

 Calling the SayHello() method locally
 ===========================================